 But deep in my heart, I feel love so alive In the depths of my soul, I know we will survive.

 Cybersix was an Argentinian comic book that had its rights bought by a Canadian company, who then passed the animation duties off to a Japanese company, and the result was this cartoon.
 The series lasted from September to November, 1999.
 A total of 13 episodes in a single season.By night, Cybersix is a female superhero dressed in leather fighting the creations of her own Mad Scientist creator, and putting to rest the bizarre schemes of his son.
 By day, "Adrian", a male high school literature teacher, fending off one of 'his' amorous students and trying to hide her Secret Identity from her best friend and love interest, Lucas.
-With him, her black panther Side Kick Data 7, and street urchin Julian, Cybersix defends the city of Meridiana while fighting monsters for the sustenance she needs to survive.With gorgeous animation, a likable and interesting plot and characters, the show only had 13 episodes, different networks that aired them (i.e. Teletoon in Canada and Fox Kids in America), and was never released on DVD.
+With him, her black panther Side Kick Data 7, and street urchin Julian, Cybersix defends the city of Meridiana while fighting monsters for the sustenance she needs to survive.With gorgeous animation, a likable and interesting plot and characters, the show only had 13 episodes, different networks that aired them (i.e. Teletoon in Canada and Fox Kids in America), and did not recieve a DVD release until almost 15 years after it aired.
 For years, it aired irregularly in Canada and France, so other viewers have largely had to depend on the kind souls that Keep Circulating the Tapes on YouTube.
-The English version went live on Hulu in 2013, and Discotek Media has announced plans for a Region 1 DVD release in 2014.If you were looking for the article about the comics, it can be found here.
+The English version went live on Hulu in 2013, and it finally recieved a DVD release in late 2014 thanks to Discotek Media.If you were looking for the article about the comics, it can be found here.

 The title character herself is also considerably different looking between the comics and cartoon.
 Cartoon!Cybersix is much less busty and voluptuous and has more of a gymnast's figure, which is what you'd expect for a woman who gets around by jumping across rooftops.
 Whether or not this counts as a straight example or an inversion is a matter of personal taste.